ayrshare/social-media-api/README.md

 	url: "https://theRSSFeed",

 	// Optional: Value: "rss" or "substack".
-	// If not present, default to "rss"
+	// If not set, defaults to "rss"
     type: "RSS",
   });
 ```